 Madras & Shantung Outfit

 I like the outfit on the right because of its rather bold and unusual colors.
 Just look at the straw hat with the curled brim and the red hat band – it’s hard to find that nowadays.
 Also, the yellow, red and black Madras patterned shirts are not something you can purchase in a store today.
-His pants are apparently made of natural colored shantung silk which certainly makes for a very casual look but I suspect that it would wear rather warm.
+His pants are apparently made of natural colored shantung silk, which certainly makes for a very casual look, but I suspect that it would wear rather warm.
 Since silk is likely to color off in hot climates, it is of vital importance to opt for undied silk!

 The Dinghy Suit & the Butcher Check Shirt

 Back then, the light blue Dinghy Suit was spotted by Apparel Arts in St. Tropez.
-It is basically a loosely fitting suit which is ideal for fishing on a dinghy (little boat).
+It is basically a loose fitting suit which is ideal for fishing on a dinghy (little boat).
 As a contrast, the gent in the illustration wears red espadrilles.
-As I mentioned before, due to the lack of stability, it is certainly not a very functional shoe in this environment but it is definitely stylish.
+As I mentioned before, due to the lack of stability, it is certainly not a very functional shoe in this environment, but it is definitely stylish.
 His friend with the fishing rod wears a butcher-check shirt in blue and red, navy blue beach slacks and likewise espadrilles.
 It seems like espadrilles were definitely the summer shoe of choice for the elegantly dressed gentleman for hot summer climates.

-What do you consider to be an ideal summer outfit for temperatures above 90° F and which of the illustrated outfits would you wear yourself?
+What do you consider to be an ideal summer outfit for temperatures above 90°F, and which of the illustrated outfits would you wear yourself?